Symptoms of childhood trauma in adulthood

 Many spouses are unaware that their partner has just spent 50 minutes in a horror movie, where they were the target.
 The trauma survivor may meet you afterward, feeling exhausted and raw.
 They may have physical effects like body tension, migraines, or a flare-up of autoimmune diseases.

 It is not appropriate to ask your partner what they talked about in therapy.
-They may have no interest in reliving that horror twice in one day.
+They may have no interest in reliving by retelling that horror twice in one day.

-Plan preemptively.
-This may not be the day to schedule heavy talks, important social events, or "have it out" about some upsetting incident.
-It may be better to plan a night in sweats and TV or to realize that they just may want to be alone on the day they have therapy.
+Plan preemptively on therapy days.
+This may not be the day to schedule heavy talks, important social events, or “have it out” about some upsetting incident.
+It may be better to plan a night in sweats and TV.
+You might realize that they just may want to be alone on the day they have therapy.

-The trauma survivor's partner may be perceived as a potential threat rather than as a source of comfort.
-Try not to take it seriously; his or her love for you makes you a stand-in for everyone who has hurt them.
+The trauma survivor’s partner may be perceived as a potential threat rather than as a source of comfort.
+Try not to take it personally.
+His or her love for you makes you a stand-in for everyone who has hurt them.

 This side effect of therapy sorts itself out but might take a while.
 This might be a great time for you to do your own therapy and make sure that your behaviors are not toxic.
 You might also discuss how to create clear boundaries.
 It is unlikely that clear boundaries were present in your traumatized spouse's early life.